BETTER NEVER TO HAVE BEEN

 Benatar's argument rests on a critical asymmetry, outlined in Chapter Two.
 If someone had never existed, Benatar argues, the absence of any pleasure s/he might have experienced wouldn't be bad - even granted that any pleasure in his or her life would have been good.
 [This asymmetry underlies the widely acknowledged intuition that no one is morally obliged to have children.]
 By contrast, Benatar argues, if the suffering undergone in someone's life hadn't existed, then the absence of suffering would be a good thing.
 From this fundamental asymmetry - i.e. suffering is intrinsically harmful, but there is nothing morally bad about an absence of pleasure - Benatar draws his nihilistic conclusion.

 Benatar's policy prescription is untenable.
-Anti-natalism will fail because any predisposition to share that bias - or rather, to share the veridical perception of Darwinian life's harmfulness - will be weeded out of the population.
-Anti-natalist ethics is self-defeating: there will always be selection pressure against its practitioners.
+Radical anti-natalism as a recipe for human extinction will fail because any predisposition to share that bias will be weeded out of the population.
+Radical anti-natalist ethics is self-defeating: there will always be selection pressure against its practitioners.
 Complications aside, any predisposition not to have children or to adopt is genetically maladaptive.
+On a personal level, the decision not to bring more suffering into the world and forgo having children is morally admirable.
+But voluntary childlessness or adoption is not a global solution to the problem of suffering.

 In an era of biotechnology and unnatural selection, an alternative to anti-natalism is the world-wide adoption of genetically preprogrammed well-being.
 For there needn't be selection pressure against gradients of lifelong adaptive bliss - i.e. a radical recalibration of the hedonic treadmill.
 The only way to eradicate the biological substrates of unpleasantness - and thereby prevent the harm of Darwinian existence - is not vainly to champion life's eradication, but instead to ensure that sentient life is inherently blissful.
 More specifically, the impending reproductive revolution of designer babies is likely to witness intense selection pressure against the harmfulness-promoting adaptations that increased the inclusive fitness of our genes in the ancestral environment of adaptation.
 If we use biotechnology wisely, then gradients of genetically preprogrammed well-being can make all sentient life subjectively rewarding - indeed wonderful beyond the human imagination.
 So in common with "positive" utilitarians, the "negative" utilitarian would do better to argue for genetically preprogrammed superhappiness.